Mori-Zwanzig mode decomposition: Comparison with time-delay embeddings: Discussion and conclusion

+To validate the proposed methodology, we applied DMD, HODMD and MZMD to two distinct Direct Numerical Simulation (DNS) datasets: a canonical two-dimensional cylinder flow (validation case presented in the Appendix) and a hypersonic laminar-to-turbulent boundary-layer transition over a flared cone at Mach 6.
+Our results clearly demonstrate the advantages of MZMD in capturing complex nonlinear structures, notably surpassing both DMD and HODMD in terms of prediction accuracy and numerical stability.
+Specifically, MZMD exhibited slower error growth rates and superior robustness, monotonically improving predictive performance as additional memory terms were incorporated.
+In the critical transition region where nonlinear effects (such as hot streak formation on the surface) dominate, MZMD significantly outperformed the other methods, highlighting the practical benefits of incorporating MZ memory kernels.

+Despite the demonstrated advantages, none of the methods investigated (DMD, HODMD, MZMD) inherently guarantee long-term stability, as eigenvalues may still appear outside the unit circle in discrete-time dynamics.
+Nevertheless, both HODMD and MZMD substantially improved the stability of standard DMD, with MZMD providing the greatest stability in the hypersonic boundary-layer flow example.

+Several promising research directions naturally follow from this work.
+The straightforward relationship established between DMD and MZMD facilitates integration of MZ memory kernels into existing DMD frameworks, such as DMD with control or online DMD \citep{dmd_book, online_dmd}.
+Additionally, future theoretical investigations might explore conditions under which the MZ kernels are guaranteed to stabilize the DMD eigenvalues, as well as more sophisticated modeling of the orthogonal dynamics within the MZ formalism (which is non-Gaussian).
+Introducing physical constraints and symmetries into the MZ operators through physics-informed machine learning \citep{woodward23_piml_sph, tian2023_lles} and regression-based projection methods \citep{lin22_nn_mz} represents another compelling direction.
+Overall, we have demonstrated that MZMD provides a robust, efficient, and interpretable generalization of DMD, opening new opportunities for modeling, prediction, and control of complex nonlinear dynamical systems across diverse scientific and engineering disciplines.

-\textbf{Acknowledgments.} This work has been authored by employees of Triad National Security, LLC which operates Los Alamos National Laboratory (LANL) under Contract No. 89233218CNA000001 with the U.S. Department of Energy/National Nuclear Security Administration.
-We acknowledge support from LANL’s Laboratory Directed Research and development (LDRD) program, project number 20220104DR, and computational resources from LANL’s Institutional Computing (IC) program.
+\textbf{Acknowledgments.} This work has been authored by employees of Triad National Security, LLC which operates Los Alamos National Laboratory (LANL) under Contract No. 89233218CNA000001 with the U.S. Department of Energy (DOE)/National Nuclear Security Administration.
+We acknowledge supports from LANL’s Laboratory Directed Research and development (LDRD) program, project number 20220104DR, and computational resources from LANL’s Institutional Computing (IC) program.
+This work was also partially supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research's Applied Mathematics Competitive Portfolios program.

 \textbf{Declaration of interests.} The authors report no conflict of interest.